You would think restaurants near Trevi Fountain would be mostly touristy and over-priced.

 There are very few other (good) pizza restaurants near Trevi Fountain:

-Do you want a special meal out in Rome's center?
+Do you want a special or romantic meal out in Rome's center?
 These restaurants near Trevi Fountain offer lovely, subdued ambiance, but more importantly, amazing food.

 The chef has taken culinary creativeness to a new level, and it all works beautifully.